 - Soak bamboo skewers for at least 30 minutes in water.
 Thread the chicken pieces alternating with bell pepper.

 - Place the skewers on a rectangular cake pan or roasting pan so that the chicken stays dry and not soggy.
 Add the extra marinade if any, over the chicken.

 - Broil or bake at the highest temperature your oven can be set too.
-(My oven was set at 475 degrees Fahrenheit / 245 degrees Celsius).
+(I set my oven at 475 degrees Fahrenheit / 245 degrees Celsius).

 - After 15-20 minutes, turn the skewers over so that the other side gets a charred look.
 Keep again for 15 minutes.

-- Place a girdle / tava on medium high heat and lightly brush with oil.
-Once its really hot, add the chicken pieces.
+- Place a girdle / tava on medium-high heat and lightly brush with oil.
+Once it's hot, add the chicken pieces.
 Sauté in between and repeat till the pieces are slightly charred and cooked well.

-- Serve with green chutney and sprinkle some additional chaat masala.
+- Serve with green chutney and sprinkle some chaat masala.